codingbandit/live_terraform_workshop/docs/challenge/solution/walkthrough.md

 This lab aims to get you acquainted with Terraform and Terraform commands.

-The scenario of Lab 1 is to deploy an application gateway to Azure.
+The scenario of the challenge is to deploy an application gateway to Azure.
 An Azure Application Gateway is a web traffic load balancer.
 Traditional load balancers operate at the transport layer (OSI layer 4 - TCP and UDP) and route based on IP address and port.
 However, an Azure Application Gateway allows routing based on the HTTP request's attributes or host headers (OSI Layer 7 - application layer).
 For example, the Application Gateway can route URL traffic requesting `/images` to dedicated image servers and a request for `/video` to dedicated video servers [image source](https://docs.microsoft.com/en-us/azure/application-gateway/overview).

 ![Diagram depicting Layer 7 request routing to image and video server pools based on the incoming request.](media/application_gateway_overview.png "Application Gateway overview")